vallaripadole16/Automated-Testing-Using-Selenium/README.md

 # Automated-Testing-Using-Selenium
-This is Selenium test script in Java to test elements of a website (The Sparks Foundation)
+Sparks Foundation Internship Project : Testing Automated A test script to test elements of a website - thesparksfoundation.sg

+Language: Java
+Technology: Selenium
+Software: Netbeans IDE

+The test script checks of 6 pages and 10 elements in total.